rvikas549/Social-Media-Platform/README.md

 # 🐾 Petgram – Social Media for Pet Lovers

 Petgram is a full-stack social media web application built with the **MERN Stack (MongoDB, Express.js, React, Node.js)**, featuring **Firebase Authentication**, **Cloudinary image uploads**, and **Socket.io**-based real-time chat.
-Users can post pet photos, chat with friends, and engage with content through likes and comments.
+Users can post pet photos, chat with friends, and engage with content and chat with friends.

 ---